ay-lab/BGGN239Spring2025/index.md

 To fully participate in this course students will be expected to use their own laptop computers with specific freely available [software installed]({{ site.baseurl }}/setup/).
 A limited number of classroom computers are also available should the need arise.
 Participants must bring a laptop with specific [software installed]({{ site.baseurl }}/setup/).

 ## Schedule:
 Lectures are on Monday and Wednesday at 4:30 - 6:20 pm in Tata Hall 2501.
 [Map](https://blink.ucsd.edu/sponsor/advancement/advancement-services/stewardship/named-buildings/tata-hall.html).
 These lectures will include lectures and exercise work sessions.
-A detailed [lecture schedule]({{ site.baseurl }}/lectures/) with class related material is provided online.
+A detailed [schedule]({{ site.baseurl }}/schedule/) with class related material is provided online.

 ## Class announcements:
 All announcements regarding the course will be by email to your UCSD address and will also be updated on the class website.